mantidproject/mantidimaging/docs/user_guide/imopr.rst

   :code:`mantidimaging -i /some/data -o /some/data --imopr 42 250 350 10
   corwrite`

-This will reconstruct slice `42`, with CORs starting from 250 to 350, with a step of 10.
+This will reconstruct slice 42, with CORs starting from 250 up to 350, with a step of 10.

-The output will be a single folder with the name of the angle number (in this case it will be a folder with name `42`), and inside it will save a reconstructed image for every COR.
+The output will be a single folder with the name of the angle number (in this case it will be a folder with name :code:`42`), and inside it will save a reconstructed image for every COR.

 - Multiple slices: